A writing retreat with Elizabeth Knox near Nelson from 11-14 October 2019

 Whether you are writing short fiction, a novel, or a work of creative non-fiction, there is always a way in which your story will want to best to be told.
 A writing workshop that involves peers who are generous readers is one of surest ways for a writer to find a way forward.

 What this retreat offers is a period of intense concentration, outside your everyday life, with like-minded people.
-The workshop convener is a highly experienced writer of novels, and of creative non-fiction.
+The writing teacher is a highly experienced writer of novels, and of creative non-fiction.

 Each of the workshop's participants will submit a piece (or two) of writing before the retreat weekend (3000 to 6000 words altogether) in good time for everyone to have read each other's work before we meet.

-The weekend will consist of writing exercises, of workshopping of some part of each writer's work, one-on-one story doctoring sessions with the convener, as well as free writing time.
+The weekend will consist of writing exercises, of workshopping of some part of each writer's work, one-on-one story doctoring sessions with Elizabeth Knox, as well as free writing time.
 The aim of the weekend is that everyone who attends will leave with a clear feeling for how to proceed with confidence, energy, and renewed engagement.

 Book now to avoid disappointment